Purdue-K-SW-Capstone/SharpShooter-Front/454P/code/README.md

 - For the other OS, please refer to [this](https://docs.docker.com/engine/reference/commandline/run/#add-host-device-to-container---device) page

 ### Jamming Analysis
-- Jamming analysis is located in 'jammingAnalysis'
+Jamming analysis is located in 'jammingAnalysis'

-- Dockerfile and docker compose file for running the code is located in /jammingAnalysis
+Dockerfile and docker compose file for running the code is located in /jammingAnalysis

-- To run the docker container, type in
+To run the docker container, run the following command in /jammingAnalysis
 ```bash
 docker compose up
 ```